BryantSteed/project-dijkstras/network-routing-project-report.md

 ### Design Experience

+Sam Bills and I did the design experience on 10/8/2025

-For the heap priority queue, I will also implement the binary heap using a linked list.
+For the heap priority queue, I will also implement the binary heap using an array.
 But instead of iterating over every element when I insert, I will insert at the bottom of the heap and have it percolate it up.
 When I pop from the priority queue, I will initially put the element at the bottom of the heap on the top and have that element percolate its way down.
 My implementation for the actual dijkstra's will be the exact same except for the use of data structure.

+To update I'll have a dictionary point to each node in the array.

 ### Theoretical Analysis - Dijkstra's With Heap PQ